ejkington/rimbo-beer-brewery-ms1/README.md

 -__ Navigation Bar __

--Featured on all 4 pages is the navigation bar full responsive whit links to, index page, our beers, contact and brewery tours. and is identical in each page to allow for easy navigation.
+-Featured on all 4 pages is the navigation bar responsive 1200px and 950px whit links to, index page, our beers, contact and brewery tours. and is identical in each page to allow for easy navigation.
 - This section makes easy accsess to the full page whit a simple and easy to use navigation bar, without having to use the back button.

 ## picture of nav bar